Russia's Putin warns of endless conflict in Syria

 Western powers and some Syrian opposition groups have said Russia is shifting its stance on Syria, a suggestion dismissed by Moscow.

-A Moscow-based foreign policy analyst, commenting on Putin speech, said Russia was unlikely to change stance on Syria even though it realized Assad's government would eventually fall.
+A Moscow-based foreign policy analyst, commenting on Putin speech, said Russia was unlikely to change stance on Syria even though it realised Assad's government would eventually fall.

 "We don't know how long Assad's regime will hold out - a month, six months, a year - but its end is unavoidable now," said Georgy Mirsky, a Middle East expert at the Institute for World Economy and International Relations.